Hamster45105/DuckAddressSend/README.md

 Just LOVE the website?
 Give the repo a star!

 > :warning: **Warning!!!** <br>
-The formatting of the code and naming of things is quite a mess!
+The code is an absolute mess.
+One day I might make it look nice.

 ## License 📜
 This repository is licenesed under the **MIT License**.